willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 [@fig:tap-turn] of someone turning a water tap in a kitchen sink on and off.
-We cannot reliably determine whether the tap is being turned on or off from a single image alone, instead it is necessary to examine multiple video frames over time to determine the direction of turning (and flow of water) and hence distinguish the two actions: turning the tap on and turning the tap off.
+We cannot reliably determine whether the tap is being turned on or off from a single image alone, instead it is necessary to examine multiple video frames over time to determine the direction of turning or whether water was flowing prior to turning the tap or not, and hence distinguish the two actions: turning the tap on and turning the tap off.

 ![Contextual clues from the surrounding environment can aid action recognition from single frames](media/images/action-recognition-contextual-clues.pdf){#fig:contextual-clues height=2.5in}